SHARN PIPER’S CHAOTIC ROOTS – THROUGH ADVERSITY COMES RESILIENCE

 In terms of reputation, Sharn’s personal battles and his strong reputation for bouncing back and being positive has carried through to his business ventures – and is now something that clients know him for.
 Sharn wants to achieve the best outcomes for his clients, which he’s able to do by establishing and building trust quickly, and able to attract great talent for the team (we say this modestly of course).

-Much like a lot of great leaders, servant leadership is the style that seems to be behind some of the best and most successful companies.
+Much like a lot of great leaders, servant leadership is the style that seems to be behind some of the best roots and most successful companies.
 It’s obvious that Sharn too, naturally strives for servant leadership by putting the team’s needs ahead of his own.
 This enables individuals to feel empowered and places them in the best position to get those wins collectively as a team.

 Sharn’s leadership philosophy is based around a few key ideas.
-He’s big on acknowledging other people’s perspectives, giving them the support they need to meet their work and personal goals, and also allowing them to be involved in higher decisions where appropriate.
-Building a sense of community among staff is key to a flourishing team that Sharn feels gets great results for clients and a great corporate reputation in general.
+He’s big on acknowledging other people’s perspectives, giving them the support they need to meet their work and personal goals, and also allowing them to be roots involved in higher decisions where appropriate.
+Building a sense of community among staff is key to a flourishing team that Sharn feels gets great results for clients and a great roots corporate reputation in general.

 It doesn’t all come naturally though.
 Even Sharn has had to consciously make an effort to ensure his standards don’t slip.